Convective available potential energy: Significance to thunderstorms

+The type and severity of storms is influenced in part by CAPE, though there is considerable overlap as various storm types and associated severity are supported across a wide spectrum of convective instability.
+Pulse storms tend to form in environments with moderate amounts of CAPE and weak wind shear.
+In a relatively narrow range of conditions where the force of buoyancy and horizontal winds are comparable, the environment may support the development of storms into supercells.
+The bulk Richardson number quantifies this relationship and is proportional to CAPE divided by the ambient horizontal wind speed.
+High values of CAPE are not required for supercell development; relatively low values of CAPE (<1000 J/kg) concentrated lower in the troposphere can also support supercells.
+In most circumstances, MLCAPE values of 500–1000 J/kg are required for supercell development.
+In mesoscale convective systems, the strength of the rear-inflow jet is proportional to CAPE.
+Bow echoes producing strong winds and featuring book-end vortices are also better supported in high-CAPE environments.

 The amount, and shape, of the positive-buoyancy area modulates the speed of updrafts, thus extreme CAPE can result in explosive thunderstorm development; such rapid development usually occurs when CAPE stored by a capping inversion is released when the "lid" is broken by heating or mechanical lift.
 The amount of CAPE also modulates how low-level vorticity is entrained and then stretched in the updraft, with importance to tornadogenesis.
 The most important CAPE for tornadoes is within the lowest 1 to 3 km of the atmosphere, whilst deep layer CAPE and the width of CAPE at mid-levels is important for supercells.
 Tornado outbreaks tend to occur within high CAPE environments.
 Large CAPE is required for the production of very large hail, owing to updraft strength, although a rotating updraft may be stronger with less CAPE.
 Large CAPE also promotes lightning activity.

 Two notable days for severe weather exhibited CAPE values over 5 kJ/kg.
 Two hours before the 1999 Oklahoma tornado outbreak occurred on May 3, 1999, the CAPE value sounding at Oklahoma City was at 5.89 kJ/kg.
 A few hours later, an F5 tornado ripped through the southern suburbs of the city.
 Also on May 4, 2007, CAPE values of 5.5 kJ/kg were reached and an EF5 tornado tore through Greensburg, Kansas.
 On these days, it was apparent that conditions were ripe for tornadoes and CAPE wasn't a crucial factor.
 However, extreme CAPE, by modulating the updraft (and downdraft), can allow for exceptional events, such as the deadly F5 tornadoes that hit Plainfield, Illinois on August 28, 1990, and Jarrell, Texas on May 27, 1997, on days which weren't readily apparent as conducive to large tornadoes.
 CAPE was estimated to exceed 8 kJ/kg in the environment of the Plainfield storm and was around 7 kJ/kg for the Jarrell storm.